 The sugar shacks in the Laurentides are an absolute delight.
 Traditionally, warm maple syrup toffee is poured over snow and you take a wooden stick to scoop it up.
 Sugar shacks also serve wonderful food and often feature live music.
 We visited Cabane a Sucre Arthur Raymond and the festive atmosphere in the dining hall reminded us a little of a German beer hall, with less beer.
 Outside you could toboggan down the hill.
 Some sugar shack properties feature horse back riding and tours of their maple tree farms.
 We also visited Sucrerie Bonaventure and while we preferred their maple syrup toffee, we enjoyed the ambiance of Cabane a Sucre Arthur Raymond more.

 A Wonderful 11 Year Wedding Anniversary

-Each of the past 7 years we’ve left town for our wedding anniversary.
+Each of the past 7 years we’ve traveled for our wedding anniversary.
 Sometimes they’ve been city celebrations like Barcelona for our 9 year anniversary, and sometimes they’ve been rural, like the historic Tinakilly Manor House in Wicklow, Ireland for year 7.
-We enjoy mixing it up because there are advantages to both.
-The Esterel Resort brings great food, wine and adventure right to their guests, so they don’t need to spend time looking for it if they don’t want to.
-This was truly one of our best wedding anniversaries and we’ve had great ones all over the world!
+We enjoy mixing it up because variety is the spice of life.
+The Esterel Resort delivers world class food, wine and adventure right to their guests, so they don’t need to spend time looking for it if they don’t want to.
+This was truly one of our best wedding anniversaries and we’ve celebrated all over the world!

-We were graciously hosted by Tourism Quebec, Laurentides Tourism (Laurentians) and Esterel and thank them for helping make our 11 year wedding anniversary one of our most luxurious and special ones.
+We were graciously hosted by Tourism Quebec, Laurentides Tourism (Laurentians) and Esterel Resort and thank them for helping make our 11 year wedding anniversary one of the most luxurious and special ones we’ve celebrated.
 All photos and opinions in this article are our own.